Land use/zoning in United States

 Toll Brothers Apartment Living

-- Assisted Poseidon Water with obtaining approval from the California Coastal Commission and the US Army Corps of Engineers to develop one of the Western Hemisphere’s largest seawater desalination plants, which is to be located in Huntington Beach, California.
+- Assisting Poseidon Water with obtaining approval from the California Coastal Commission and the US Army Corps of Engineers to develop a seawater desalination plant in Huntington Beach, California.

-- Assisting Lyon Living and Synergy Oil and Gas with obtaining entitlements to develop two new oil production sites in the city of Long Beach, California which together would provide 120 new production and injection wells.
+- Advising Lyon Living and Synergy Oil and Gas on obtaining entitlements to develop two new oil production sites and a 75-acre wetlands mitigation bank in the city of Long Beach, California.

-- Representing Mount Saint Mary’s University in its first Brentwood campus development project in more than three decades.
+- Acting for Mount Saint Mary’s University in its first Brentwood campus development project in more than three decades.

 Other key lawyers: